jpatrickdurias/shopping-cart/README.md

 # shopping-cart

+## Running the application

+Simply run the command `node src/main.js` on your machine to run the application.
+The program is currently not designed to take user input but an this can easily be changed if necessary.

 ## Running the tests

 Install dependencies via npm

 Run `jest` via npm `npm test -- --updateSnapshot`

+Note: The jest tests also contain tests for the scenarios presented in the challenge PDF.
+They are at the end and are labelled as `Amaysim expected outcomes`

 ## Adding a new promo type